Table of Contents

 Special Price US$ 690, save $60, Regular Price US$750

 Sinharaja forest reserve tour is another great opportunity to explore the rich wildlife of the island.
 But you see many different species of creatures that you see in other places on the island.
-Unlike in most other national parks in Sri Lanka such as Yala, Udawalawe, Minneriya, during the Sinharaja forest reserve tour, the travellers encounter many different species of birds, butterflies, amphibians, insects, and reptiles.
+Unlike in most other national parks in Sri Lanka such as Yala national park, Udawalawe, Minneriya, during the Sinharaja forest reserve tour, the travellers encounter many different species of birds, butterflies, amphibians, insects, and reptiles.
 The chance of spotting leopards, Elephant and bear are extremely rare.

 Sinharaja forest reserve tours are included in most bird watching tours of Sri Lanka, and it is one of the very essential parts of every bird watching tour in Sri Lanka because bird watchers can spot a large number of avian fauna species in the forest.
 19 of 25 endemic bird species have made Sinharaja their home, therefore, taking one of the Sinharaja forest reserve tours is the best way to encounter Sri Lanka’s endemic bird species.
 Most of these species are occurring very rarely outside of Sinharaja, therefore, undertaking Sinharaja forest reserve tours is the best in order to see those endemic bird species.